Parquet theory for molecular systems: Formalism and static kernel parquet approximation: Introduction

 The parquet formalism was originally introduced in the 1960s by de Dominicis and Martin,\cite{DeDominicis_1964a,DeDominicis_1964b} and later revisited by Bickers and co-workers in the context of the fluctuation-exchange (FLEX) approximation.\cite{Bickers_1989a,Bickers_1989b,Bickers_1991,Serene_1991,Esirgen_1997,Bickers_2004} This latter combines contributions from every two-body correlation channel (without double counting) to construct the self-energy, and can be viewed as a non-self-consistent variant of the parquet approximation.
 More recently, the parquet formalism has attracted renewed interest in the condensed matter community (see also Ref.~\onlinecite{Bergli_2011} for an application in nuclear physics), particularly due to advances in algorithmic developments that have enabled its application to strongly correlated systems such as the Hubbard model at larger interaction strengths.\cite{Yang_2009,Tam_2013,Pudleiner_2019,Li_2019,Krien_2022} Nonetheless, even with modern computational resources, applying the parquet formalism to larger Hubbard lattices remains challenging due to its significant memory requirements, prompting the development of dedicated numerical schemes.\cite{Li_2016,Eckhardt_2020,Wallerberger_2021,Rohshap_2025}

 A central advantage of the parquet approach is that it respects the essential many-body symmetries.
 Crossing symmetry, ensuring that exchange between different correlation channels is properly accounted for, is preserved by construction.
-The parquet scheme also satisfies the Pauli exclusion principle, unlike, for example, the $GW$ approximation, which is known to suffer from self-screening errors.\cite{Nelson_2007,Romaniello_2009a,Aryasetiawan_2012,Wetherell_2018} By contrast, the $GW$ approximation, and, more generally, Baym-Kadanoff conserving schemes,\cite{Baym_1961,Baym_1962} are designed to enforce conservation laws for one-body quantities such as particle number and energy.
+The parquet scheme also satisfies the Pauli exclusion principle, unlike, for example, the $GW$ approximation, which is known to suffer from self-screening errors.\cite{Nelson_2007,Romaniello_2009a,Aryasetiawan_2012,Wetherell_2018} By contrast, the $GW$ approximation, and, more generally, Baym-Kadanoff conserving schemes,\cite{Baym_1961,Baym_1962} are designed to enforce conservation laws for one-body quantities such as particle number and energy when they are performed fully self-consistently.
 The parquet formalism sacrifices some conservation properties but gains a systematic, self-consistent treatment of two-particle scattering processes.

 In summary, the parquet formalism offers a promising, albeit computationally demanding, route to go beyond $GW$ in a controlled and symmetric manner.
 It is particularly well-suited to cases where different types of correlation are intertwined and cannot be captured by a single correlation channel.
 To the best of our knowledge, the parquet formalism has not yet been applied in the context of quantum chemistry.
 The goal of this work is to begin exploring this possibility.
 The remainder of this manuscript is organized as follows.
 Section~\ref{sec:reducibility} introduces the concept of diagrammatic one- and two-body reducibility, which sets the stage for the parquet equations presented in Sec.~\ref{sec:parquet_set}.
 In Sec.~\ref{sec:parquet_expr}, we provide the corresponding expressions in frequency space and a spin-orbital basis, while Sec.~\ref{sec:algorithm} discusses the associated algorithm in detail.
 Computational details and numerical results are reported in Secs.~\ref{sec:comp_det} and~\ref{sec:results}, respectively.
 Finally, conclusions are drawn in Sec.~\ref{sec:conclusion}.